karenpayneoregon/ms-build-examples/readme.md

-# Various examples for MS-Build Task
+# Various examples for MS-Build Task for Visual Studio

 Provides examples for MS-Build task that are not what most developers are aware of and can assist in daily coding task.
 What is presented is just the tip of possiblities which can be accomplished with MS-Build.